sooriyaarachchi/pybites.github.io-src/content/django-registration-app.md

 ## Write some Django code

 OK with all this setup in place (sorry) let's actually write some code.
-The good news is that django-registration requires very little of it.
+The good news is that Django-registration requires very little of it.

 ## URL routing

-cd into the main app:
+cd into the main app (./registration/register/register):

 	(venv) $ cd register/